gitlabhq/gitlabhq/doc/install/pivotal/index.md

 ## Features

 The GitLab Pivotal Tile is based on [Enterprise Edition Premium] and includes nearly all of its features.
-The features in EEP but _not_ supported on the Tile are:
+The features in Premium but _not_ supported on the Tile are:

 * PostgreSQL
 * Pages